· Compliance · 13 min read

 • Under the control of the operator generating the waste.
 The person actively responsible for the SAA must be the operator of the process generating the waste, not a general EHS staff member who periodically checks the area.

-These two requirements are frequently misunderstood.
-A single SAA shared across multiple labs, or an SAA managed centrally by an EHS coordinator rather than by lab staff, may not meet the operational control standard under EPA interpretation.
+These two requirements are frequently misunderstood because they are built into the same SAA threshold rule.
+A single SAA shared across multiple labs, or an SAA managed centrally by an EHS coordinator rather than by lab staff, may not meet the operational control standard under EPA’s interpretation.

 Volume Limits